 In addition, Christina advises foundations and other charities with respect to the tax consequences of grant programs, corporate and trust law, income and excise tax issues, and the applicability of the unrelated business income tax to investments.
 She counsels charities on governance issues, endowment rules and donor relations.
 She serves as general counsel to arts and education organizations and provides administrative services to family foundations.
 Christina also creates private foundations and public charities.

-With nearly three decades of experience, clients appreciate Christina’s personal accessibility, intelligence, precision writing skills, acute understanding of the law, and the ability to navigate beyond complicated family dynamics.
+With more than three decades of experience, clients appreciate Christina’s personal accessibility, intelligence, precision writing skills, acute understanding of the law, and the ability to navigate beyond complicated family dynamics.
 Christina actively listens to what her clients specifically need, and is able to gauge their priorities as a result.
 Whether she is focused on tax savings or a family issue that must be resolved, Christina provides solutions that work and reflect the objectives of her clients.

 E.H.A.
 Foundation, director and secretary

 The Barbara Bell Cumming Charitable Trust, trustee

 Represented the executor in an estate tax appeal concerning the valuation of a ground lease subject to a restrictive operating agreement.

 Advised closely-held business owners on business succession and gift planning to reduce estate taxes.